 We publish an annual performance statement as part of our annual report each year, in compliance with s39(1)(a) of the Public Governance, Performance and Accountability Act 2013.
 This outlines how we have performed over the last financial year, using the performance indicators outlined in the Corporate Plan.
-Our annual report will be released in October 2017.
+Our annual report for 2016-17 was released in October 2017.